Titanic (musical): Filmed Version

-It was announced on 13 July 2023 that a live capture of the 10th anniversary UK tour was filmed while the production played at The New Victoria Theatre, Woking from 10 - 15 July.
+It was announced on 13 July 2023 that a live capture of the 10th anniversary UK tour was filmed while the production played at The New Victoria Theatre, Woking from 10 to 15 July.
 Filming took place during normal performances of the show as well as the cast occasionally performing to an empty auditorium for certain sequences.
 This would have allowed the seven cameras which were used to be placed in multiple locations within the theatre.
-The film was shown in over 700 movie theaters across the USA in a two day event on 4 and 8 November via Fathom Events.
+The film was shown in over 700 movie theaters across the USA in a two-day event on 4 and 8 November via Fathom Events.
 The production was later made available to stream on BroadwayHD on December 15, 2023.
 The film's first televisual broadcast came on 26 August 2024 on Sky Arts in the UK.

 Synopsis

 Prologue: The Launching

 Titanics designer, Thomas Andrews marvels at the wondrous things mankind has accomplished ("In Every Age"); with the R.M.S.
 Titanic becoming the newest feat once thought impossible.
 Stoker Fred Barrett arrives at the dock in Southampton, amazed by the feat of engineering ("How Did They Build Titanic?").
 He is joined by Lookout Frederick Fleet and wireless telegraph operator Harold Bride, and they gaze in awe at the "Ship of Dreams" ("There She Is") as the crew arrives.
 Bruce Ismay, Andrews, and Captain Edward Smith congratulate each other on being the owner, designer, and captain of "The Largest Moving Object" in the world.
 The ship's passengers arrive; the Third and Second Class passengers feel privileged to be aboard the maiden voyage of the grandest ship ever to sail ("I Must Get on that Ship").
 The First Class passengers arrive; their names and achievements are narrated by Second Class passenger Alice Beane ("1st Class Roster").
 The Titanic sets sail, and the assembled company wishes her a safe crossing ("Godspeed Titanic").